irhafidz/PeopleFlux/README.md

 4. Export it to GeoJSON file

 The Notebook requires `pandas`, `geopandas`, `geoplot`, and `mapclassify` to run.
 Other library I need to install: `descartes`

-## Making a Map: Plotting a basic map

 ## Vis using KeplerGL
 To use KeplerGL, I need to install [NodeJS](https://nodejs.org/en/download/), set up some notebook widgets to render Kepler in jupyter notebook.
 Full instructions for KeplerGL [listed here](https://github.com/keplergl/kepler.gl/tree/master/bindings/kepler.gl-jupyter).